 However, the answer to the question “can bio student do BTech in computer science?” is a clear no. A Bio student is not eligible to pursue a BTech in computer science following their 12th studies in India as of 2024, according to a UGC and AICTE.
 Mathematics, physics, and chemistry are required courses for all applicants to BTech engineering institutes.
 Nevertheless, a bio student in India can successfully shift and prosper in the field of computer science with dedication and hard effort.
 It is critical to remember that the decision to pursue a career in computer science should be based on personal interest and aptitude.

 We hope we answered your question, can bio student do BTech in computer science and wish you all the best!
 If you want to read more about pursuing computer science engineering, check out this article: Undergraduate Degrees for Software Engineering Without Maths.

 Yes, students from a biology background can pursue BTech in Information Technology if they meet the eligibility criteria and have an interest in the field.
 The eligibility criteria for BTech IT usually require completion of 10+2 with Physics, Chemistry, and Mathematics as subjects.
 However, this may vary depending on the specific institute or country you are in.
 In India, to pursue a BTech as a Bio student, you might have to consider getting a diploma leading to lateral entry into BTech IT.

 - Can a PCB student do computer science?

+Can bio student do BTech in computer science if they have the combination of PCB?
 Yes, there are a few ways a PCB student can pursue computer science.
 Some ways for PCB students to do computer science are through online or supplementary CSE courses, lateral entry programs, computer science-related internships, boot camps, etc.

 - Can I do BTech in computer science with PCB?